 Under Claudia’s Law, close relatives can apply after 90 days for guardianship.
 There is a code of practice that gives guidance on applying to be appointed as a guardian and using the guardianship powers correctly.
 Guardians must abide by the code of practice.

-The Guardianship (Missing Persons) Act 2017 comes into effect on 31st July 2019.
-Applications under the Presumption of Death Act 2013 and the new Guardianship Act are made to the High Court.
+The Guardianship (Missing Persons) Act 2017 came into effect on 31st July 2019.
+Applications under the Presumption of Death Act 2013 and the Guardianship Act are made to the High Court.

 If you need help to find a missing person the leading UK charity offering support to family and friends is Missing People